 This begs the question: What must these young men be educated in?
-It does not take a genius to realize that no one of any nationality time.
+It does not take a genius to realize that no one of any nationality wants to have their country occupied for any amount of time.

 If the occupation of Afghanistan is such a success and the end of the war is right around the corner, why does Troxell need a personal security team every time he meets his Afghan counterpart?